-Parenting disputes involving high levels of conflict and animosity between the parties often lead to children of the relationship developing emotional, social and behavioural problem in addition to negatively impacting concentration and educational achievement.
-These conflicts also affect how children view safety and security of their homes, as they often blame themselves for the parenting conflicts.
+Parenting disputes involving high levels of conflict and animosity between the parties often lead to children of the relationship developing emotional, social, and behavioural problem in addition to negatively impacting concentration and educational achievement.
+These conflicts also affect how children view the safety and security of their homes, as they often blame themselves for the Parental Conflict.

 Parenting arrangements involving high levels of conflict and anger post-separation are twice as likely to foster these children’s issues compared to families that remain together.
-Post-separation conflict has been established as having the worst effect on relationships, with children often demonstrating signs of stress, depression, anxiety and anger.
+The post-separation conflict has been established as having the worst effect on relationships, with children often demonstrating signs of stress, depression, anxiety, and anger.

 The most common types of post-separation behaviour include: –

-The child’s relationships with others is also important.
-If the children had a positive relationship with other family members, friends or relative, these relationships should be maintained if possible.
+The child’s relationships with others are also important.
+If the children had a positive relationship with other family members, friends, or relative, these relationships should be maintained if possible.
 Although the parents of a relationship may have separated, other relatives (especially grandparents or close family members) can have a positive influence on the children.

 Resolving parenting issues through Family Dispute Resolution, or an alternative agreement between the parties through mediation can not only help the children during this time but also protect them from the negative effect mentioned above.